Description

 Which means for our asset as example:

-• Looking at the average days under water of 109 days in the last 5 years of Marvell Technology Group, we see it is relatively larger, thus worse in comparison to the benchmark SPY (106 days)
+• The average days under water over 5 years of Marvell Technology Group is 237 days, which is greater, thus worse compared to the benchmark SPY (119 days) in the same period.

 Performance (YTD)